ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/iOS/latest/methods.md

 sidebar_label: Methods
 ---

-## Types of Methods

 1. `Workflows`: Workflows are the core functions provided by wallet SDK to do wallet related actions.
 Workflows can be called directly by importing the SDK.

 * Application must confirm to `OstWorkflowDelegate` protocol.
 The `OstWorkflowDelegate` protocol defines methods that allow application to interact with `OstWalletSdk`.

 2. `Getters`: These functions are synchronous and will return the value when requested.

 ## Workflows

 ### 1. initialize

-You must initialize the SDK before start using it.
+You must initialize the SDK before starting to use it.

 Recommended location to call **OstWalletSdk.initialize()** is in [application](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622921-application) method of [UIApplicationDelegate](https://developer.apple.com/documentation/uikit/uiapplicationdelegate).